Feeling a little overwhelmed while making your kombucha? Don't worry, we're here to help.

 Yes!
 You can indeed keep fermentation going by using kombucha from one batch for the next.
 You really only need about a cup of one batch to start a new one, and you can continue this process indefinitely.
 It really is that simple!

-Will the Buchi flavor I use to start a home-brewed batch affect the final flavor of my kombucha?
+Will the Buchi flavor I use to start my homemade kombucha batch affect the final flavor?

 Yes, the Buchi flavor you use to start a batch of kombucha will lightly influence the taste of the kombucha you create - but that’s part of the fun!
 You can further tweak flavor by doing a second ferment on your kombucha.
 Read more about secondary fermentation here.
 What won’t be affected by the Buchi flavor you select for your first batch is the quality of the ferment - all of Buchi’s kombucha flavors are raw, unpasteurized, and packed with probiotics!
 This means they all have the potential to create a healthy new batch.

-Once I’ve mixed the ingredients for my first batch in a jar, should it be refrigerated while it is fermenting?
+Once I’ve mixed the ingredients for my first batch of homemade kombucha in a jar, should it be refrigerated while it is fermenting?

 Since cooler temperatures slow the fermentation process, your kombucha should remain unrefrigerated until you are ready to drink it.
 Once you’ve achieved the perfect blend of sweet and sour for you, it’s ready for the fridge!